 Joint life insurance

 If you and your partner share equal responsibility of your household's income, you should consider getting a joint life insurance policy.
 A joint policy provides financial protection for two people within a single policy.
-It's popularity with couples is due to the fact it can be easier to manage and work out cheaper than buying separate policies.
+Its popularity with couples is due to the fact it can be easier to manage and work out cheaper than buying separate policies.

 Joint life insurance has two types of cover - first death and second death.
-First death pays out after one of the policyholder dies.
+First death pays out after one of the policyholders dies.
 The surviving member receives a payout which they can use to cover the household's finances.
 Second death pays out after both policyholders have died.

 What can term life insurance cover?